postlund/pyatv/docs/development/airplay.md

 ```

 Files in MP3, wav, FLAC and ogg format are supported and will be automatically converted
 to a format the receiving device supports.
+Metadata is also extracted from files
+of these types and sent to the receiver.

 Note that there's (roughly) a two second delay until audio starts to play.
 This
 is part of the buffering mechanism and not much `pyatv` can do anything about.